 It is good advice to wait until your pool water is 65 degrees or lower to start closing up for the winter.
 If the water is any warmer, the chemicals will not work properly, and you may end up with green water come spring time.
 Once your water has cooled off, follow these steps.

-- Vacuum the bottom with a handheld vacuum or an automatic cleaner
+- Vacuum the bottom or use an automatic cleaner

 - Skim the surface using a leaf net and get rid of any debris